 - to promote excellence in, and research associated with physics education through the use of school physics competitions

 - to promote meetings and conferences where persons interested in physics contests can exchange and develop ideas of use in their countries

-- to provide opportunities for the exchange of information for physics education through published material, notably through the Journal of the Federation
+- to provide opportunities for the exchange of information for physics education through published material, notably through the Newsletter and formerly the Journal of the Federation

 - to recognize through the WFPhC Award system persons who have made notable contributions to physics education through physical challenge around the world